 5. Research grants and foundations

-Grants, trusts and foundations are a hyper-competitive yet singularly important form of nonprofit funding.
+Grants, trusts, and foundations are a hyper-competitive yet a singularly important form of nonprofit funding.

 - Do you meet their stated philanthropic criteria?

 - Do you align with past grant awardees or display some sort of intuitive alignment?

 - Can you complete a thorough application within the deadline period?

 - Are unsolicited applications permitted?
 If not, how can you form an interpersonal connection to qualify next year?

 - How will you show proof of outcome?
 Remember, the more specific and quantifiable your museum’s impact, the better.